 Victims who wished to leave were reportedly forced to pay ransoms of US$5,000 or over.

-The syndicate Fan belonged to was busted in 2023, after which he became wanted by five district prosecutors offices on human trafficking suspicion.
+The syndicate Fan belonged to was busted in 2023, after which he became wanted by five district prosecutors offices on suspicion of human trafficking.
 He fled across Cambodia, Vietnam, Thailand and Laos to avoid capture, according to the CIB.

 Fan was apprehended by Vietnamese authorities in July while attempting to enter the country illegally.
 Following negotiations by the CIB's liaison office in Vietnam, local officials agreed to allow Taiwanese officers to escort him back to Taiwan on Sept.
 24, Chen said.